SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 It's also possible to do this by creating a rotation shader and spinning the points (and would be required if the sphere had additional parts sticking out), but for a uniform sphere this way is lighter in terms of both code and performance impact.

+4) Glowing Eyes Sucrose

+The title says it all.
+Run

+[VIDEO]

+Here, we demonstrate how to create basic animated tattoos -

+A practical application would be something like a dragon tattoo:

+[VIDEO]

 X) Digital Clock

 We create a simple digital clock that counts seconds between 0 and 9

-X) Glowing Eyes Sucrose

-The title says it all.
-Run
+X) Bobbing Movement

+Next, we explore other types of movement beside scrolling - it is possible to cause an object to move up and down instead of looping around the screen.
+We use this to animate a ship bobbing on the waves

 [VIDEO]

 X) Falling rain/teardrops